compose-spec/compose-spec/spec.md

 The top-level `secrets` declaration defines or references sensitive data that can be granted to the services in this application.
 The source of the secret is either `file` or `external`.

+### file

-- `file`: The secret is created with the contents of the file at the specified path.
+if `file` is set, the secret is created with the contents of the file at the specified path.
+`file` MUST not be set if `external`is set to `true`.

+### eternal

-- `external`: If set to true, specifies that this secret has already been created.
-Compose implementation does not attempt to create it, and if it does not exist, an error occurs.
+if `external` is set to true, compose implementation does not attempt to create it, and if it does not exist, an error occurs.

+### name

-- `name`: The name of the secret object in Docker.
+`name` defines the name of the secret object in Docker.
 This field can be used to reference secrets that contain special characters.
 The name is used as is and will **not** be scoped with the project name.

+### profiles

+`profiles` defines a list of named profile for secret to be enabled.
+When not set, secret is always enabled.

 In this example, `server-certificate` is created as `<project_name>_server-certificate` when the application is deployed, by registering content of the `server.cert` as a platform secret.